 At Later stages, weakness and muscle atrophy (wasting) may occur in the hands, resulting in difficulty with carrying out fine motor skills (the coordination of small movements usually in the fingers, hands, wrists, feet, and tongue).

 Onset of symptoms is most often in adolescence or early adulthood, but some individuals develop symptoms in mid-adulthood.
 Progression of symptoms is gradual.
 Pain can range from mild to severe, and some people may need to rely on foot or leg braces or orthotics to maintain mobility.
-Although in rare cases, individuals may have respiratory muscle weakness, CMT is not considered a fatal disease have a normal life expectancy.
+Although in rare cases individuals may have respiratory muscle weakness, CMT is not considered a fatal disease with patients having a normal life expectancy.

 The various types and sub-types of CMT are classified on the basis of the genes that are mutated, the way the disease is inherited, the speed of nerve conduction, the age of disease onset, and the severity level of the condition, the clinical symptoms, and the site of peripheral nerve damage.